Subgeometric hypocoercivity for piecewise-deterministic Markov process Monte Carlo methods: Examples

 \section{Examples}

 In this section we apply Theorem \ref{lem:nabla-star} to our running examples and obtain explicit bounds on convergence rate.
 We further explore the tightness of such bounds on various examples, both theoretically and empirically.
-Our main finding is that although our bounds are useful (e.g. we establish the existence of a central limit theorem for a large class of problems; see Example \ref{exa:CLT}), the bounds found using these techniques are rather pessimistic. \begin{example}[Example \ref{exa:targets} and \ref{exa:targetscont} continued] In Example \ref{exa:targetscont} we showed the weak Poincaré Inequality holds for the two examples considered and we now show what rate we obtain by applying Theorem \ref{thm:PDMP}.
+Our main finding is that although our bounds are useful (e.g. we establish the existence of a central limit theorem for a large class of problems; see Example \ref{exa:CLT}) and widely applicable, they are not sharp and rather pessimistic.
+In particular we find that the bounds we obtain for PDMPs do not compare favourably with the corresponding bounds for (reversible) Langevin diffusions for a particular heavy-tailed target density.
+Informally, this should not be surprising since for PDMPs, condition (\ref{eq:wp_1}) is precisely that required of a Langevin diffusion (there is equivalence in the reversible case) to achieve a particular subgeometric rate of convergence.
+This condition drives all subsequent developments where the nonreversible nature of the initial process does not seem to play a rôle anymore. \begin{example}[Example \ref{exa:targets} and \ref{exa:targetscont} continued] In Example \ref{exa:targetscont} we showed the weak Poincaré Inequality holds for the two examples considered and we now show what rate we obtain by applying Theorem \ref{thm:PDMP}.
 These obtained rates will immediately allow us to check condition (\ref{eq:CLT_condition}) to ensure central limit theorems, as discussed in Example \ref{exa:CLT}. \end{example} \begin{itemize} \item[(a)] For the case $U(x)=\frac{1}{2}(d+p)\log(1+\lvert x\rvert^{2})$ for some $p>0$, we have from Example \ref{exa:targetscont} (a) that $\alpha_{1}$ is given by (\ref{eq:alphaforpowertarget}).
 Hence by Theorem \ref{thm:PDMP}, we have the bound, for some $c>0$,

 \item[(b)] Consider the case $U(x)=\sigma|x|{}^{\delta}$, for $x\in\R^{d}$ with $|x|\ge M$, for some $\delta,\sigma,M>0$, by Example \ref{exa:targetscont} (b) we have that $\alpha_{1}$ is given by (\ref{eq:alphaforsubexpo}).
 By Theorem \ref{thm:PDMP} we have that (\ref{eq:Pt_exp}) holds with $\xi(t)=\inf\left\{ r>0:c_{2}t\geq\alpha_{1}(r)^{2}\log(r^{-1})\right\} .$ Setting $r=\exp(-kt^{\frac{\delta}{8-7\delta}})$ we have